 Blogs and social networks (including but not limited to Facebook, LinkedIn, Pinterest, Twitter, Instagram and YouTube) are exciting channels for students to share knowledge, express creativity and connect with others who share similar interests.
 Mineral Area College supports student participation in on-line communities and offers guidelines to help students effectively and responsibly use these forums.
 The guidelines may also help students make choices that will aid in protecting their personal and professional reputations.
 A copy of these guidelines may be picked up in the Student Services offices.

-The full social media policy may be found in Board Policy, Article V: Students at www.MineralArea.edu
+The full social media policy may be found in Article V in our Board Policy.
+Go to the MAC website (www.MineralArea.edu), click "ABOUT US", then click "Board Policies."

-Student Announcements/Faculty Absences
+Student Announcements/Class Cancellations